ghuntley/monorepo/web/blog/posts/emacs-is-underrated.md

 TODO: Hello, and thanks for offering to review my draft!
-The intention of this post is to convey to people what the point of Emacs is.
-Not with the intention of converting them to use it, but at least with opening their minds to the possibility that it might contain valuable things.
-I don't know if I'm on track in the right direction and your input will help me figure it out.
+This post intends to convey to people what the point of Emacs is.
+Not to convert them to use it, but at least with opening their minds to the possibility that it might contain valuable things.
+I don't know if I'm on track in the right direction, and your input will help me figure it out.
 Thanks!

 There are two kinds of people: Those who use Emacs, and those who think it is a text editor.
 This post is aimed at those in the second category.

-Emacs is the most important piece of software I run.
+Emacs is the most critical piece of software I run.
 My [Emacs configuration][emacs-config] has steadily evolved for almost a decade.
 Emacs is my window manager, mail client, terminal, git client, information management system and - perhaps unsurprisingly - text